maximelafarie/maximelafarie/README.md

-Why do programmers always mix up Halloween and Christmas?
-Because Oct 31 == Dec 25 🤡
+Why do C# and Java developers keep breaking their keyboards?
+Because they use a strongly typed language. 🤡